MehrdadZareian/GAMARA/README.md

 ### src
 This folder contains Scots library files.
-### dynamics
-This folder contains Scots configurations (such as dynamics and parameters) for examples.
 ### TrajectoryOptimization
 ALTRO Library files.
 ### Examples
-Here there is a folder for each.
+Here there is a folder for each example which includes a Julia file for Altro and also example codes for ABCD.